B2. Operations

 Circulate around the classroom and observe students playing.

-Guide students who are struggling to find addition or subtraction with their cards with questions or directions, such as:
+Guide students who are struggling to find addition or subtraction with their cards with questions or prompts, such as:

-• Can you use the 8 to subtract to reach the target number?
+• Can you use the 8 and subtraction to reach the target number?

 • Redo your calculation to see if this sum or difference is correct.